 Team Red, White, and Blue is a national non-profit whose mission is to connect our local veterans to their community.
 We accomplish this through hosting physical, social and community service events.
 These include weekly run groups, yoga, crossfit, movie nights and helping out our community partners.
 Team RWB, while it focuses on veterans, is open to everyone regardless if you have served or not!

-Learn more about the Team Red, White, and Blue here.
+Purchase admission tickets to support Team Red, White, and Blue here.

 New England Hemophilia Association

 The New England Hemophilia Association is dedicated to empowering individuals and families in CT, MA, RI, NH, and VT with a bleeding disorder.

 In addition, the New England Hemophilia Association will be selling raffle tickets at All Charity Day. $5 per ticket or $10 for three tickets.
 The drawing will be held on September 10, 2018 during the New England Hemophilia Association 2018 Golf Tournament.
 Need not be present to win.

 First Prize: Two Round-Trip Tickets on Jet Blue

 Third Prize: 9.7' iPad Pro 23GB - WiFi

 Learn more about the New England Hemophilia Association here.